erikarispe/propertyscrape/README.md

 Open a text editor (like Notepad on Windows, TextEdit on macOS, or any code editor such as VS Code).
-Copy the Python script provided in the pythonscrapebyaccountnumber file Paste and Save the Script:
+Copy the Python script provided in the pythonscrapebyaccountnumber file Paste and Save the Script with a .py extension

-Paste the copied code into your text editor.
+for example, property_scraper.py.
-Save the file with a .py extension, for example, property_scraper.py.
 Make sure you remember the location where you saved the file.

 Edit the Property ID:

-Within the script, modify the value of property_id with the ID of the property you want to scrape, e.g.: property_id = '00000602857000000'  # Replace this with the desired property ID
+Within the code, modify the value of property_id with the ID of the property you want to scrape, e.g.: property_id = '00000602857000000'  # Replace this with the desired property ID

 Run the Script:

-Type the following command and press Enter: python property_scraper.py
+Type the following command depending if you are windows or mac and press Enter: python property_scraper.py    (windows) python3 property_scraper.py    (mac)

 Check for Output: